-In the fourth quarter of 2015, the Company recorded impairment charges for certain long-lived assets in Brazil as a result of unfavorable market conditions and declining currency values.
-The Company used estimated future cash flows, a Level 3 input, to assess the fair value of the long-lived assets.
-The Company also recorded impairment charges in the fourth quarters of 2016 and 2015 in connection with its decision to sell its corporate headquarters facility in Lake Forest, Illinois.
+The Company recorded impairment charges of \$0.9 million and \$4.1 million in the fourth quarters of 2016 and 2015, respectively, in connection with its decision to sell its corporate headquarters facility in Lake Forest, Illinois.
 The Company used an independent market appraisal report, a Level 2 input, to assess the fair value of its corporate headquarters facility.
-Additionally, the Company recorded charges related to the restructuring of personnel, primarily within the Boat segment product development and engineering organizations.